pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-zookeeper.md

 # Troubleshoot issues with Zookeeper

-Pinot stores cluster metadata, including schema defintions, table config, and segment assigment, in Zookeeper.
+Pinot stores cluster metadata, including schema definitions, table configuration, and segment assignment, in ZooKeeper.
 Internally, Zookeeper uses a hierarchical namespace, similar to a file system.
 The nodes in this hierarchy are called znodes and they can store data and have children.